 "I've not always been perfect and I've had always human frailties but I strive.
 I strive to better myself, and humbly I have a beautiful wife, I have beautiful children.
 Yes we make mistakes, but in tough times, in stormy weather we have our purpose.
 We have our shining beacon.

 "I'm so blessed that my mum has seen that...
-She's just seen how its transformed our lives," he said, referring also to his older brother John who converted to Islam years ago.
+She's just seen how its transformed our lives," he said, referring to the fact that his older brother John also converted to Islam years ago.

-He also spoke about the toll the attacks had taken on his wife Alana.
+He went on to speak about the toll the attacks had taken on his wife Alana.

 "The hardest thing about the tragic events (in Christchurch)... is that for me… having to leave home and having my wife cry, knowing that she's upset and she's scared because she is a Muslim, it's such a sad feeling."

 Finding acceptance in a community where a lot of people struggle to understand Islam has been difficult for Sonny Bill, but he has done his best to demystify the religion.